ol-MEGA/ppca/README.md

 ## ASV Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) VoxCeleb [SpeakerRec](recipes/VoxCeleb/SpeakerRec) recipe.
 For creating the data manifests in a json format please refer to [`voxceleb_prepare.py`](recipes/VoxCeleb/voxceleb_prepare.py) in the [SpeechBrain](http://speechbrain.github.io/) VoxCeleb recipe.
-The data manifests are used for the training of an ASV model using [ECAPA-TDNN](https://arxiv.org/abs/2005.07143) embeddings.
+These data manifests are used to train an ASV model based on [ECAPA-TDNN](https://arxiv.org/abs/2005.07143) embeddings.
+For finetuning, we used the 360 hours of LibriSpeech.

 ### ASV training
 - Run the following command to train speaker embeddings using [ECAPA-TDNN](https://arxiv.org/abs/2005.07143):